Constitution | Bylaws

 - C. A quorum for a general meeting shall be 25 per cent of the regular membership.

-- E. All mail ballots shall have a time limit of fourteen days.
-The final date shall be marked on each ballot.
+- E. All ballots shall have a time limit of fourteen days.
+The deadline shall be marked on each ballot.
 All ballots received after that date shall be considered void.

-- F. Elections of officers and Representatives at-Large shall be by mail ballot.
+- F. Elections of officers and Representatives at-Large shall be by ballot.

 Article IV.
 Officers.